 "He's been on fire lately," Zetterberg said.

-The 23-year-old center is making the most of his first opportunity to play regularly in the NHL after beginning the season with one goal in 16 games.
+The 23-year-old centre is making the most of first opportunity to play regularly in the NHL after beginning the season with one goal in 16 games.
 He has 14 overall in 65 games this season.

 "It's not like he just turned the switch," Babcock said.
 "He's getting better and better.